Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 The last step is important because, if you haven't installed the sample and load a Scene that uses a Procedural Sky, then the Procedural Sky data in the Volume is lost.
 Unity does not serialize this so you can close and re-open Unity to recover your settings.

+## Fog

+HDRP has deprecated the Linear Fog, Exponential Fog, Volumetric Fog, and Volumetric Fog Quality overrides in 2019.3 and replaced them with a single [Fog](Override-Fog.html) override.
+This override acts as an exponential fog with a height component by default and allows you to add additional volumetric fog.
+To automatically update old fog overrides to the new system, select **Edit > Render Pipeline > Upgrade Fog Volume Components**.
+Note that it can not safely convert all cases so you may need to upgrade some manually.

 ## Area Lights

 Before Unity 2019.3, HDRP synchronized the width and height of an area [Light](Light-Component.html)'s **Emissive Mesh** with the [localScale](https://docs.unity3d.com/ScriptReference/Transform-localScale.html) of its Transform.
 From Unity 2019.3, HDRP uses the [lossyScale](https://docs.unity3d.com/ScriptReference/Transform-lossyScale.html) to make the **Emissive Mesh** account for the scale of the parent Transforms.
 This means that you must resize every area Light in your Unity Project according to the scale of its parent.